From AoI to QVAoI: Query-Based Semantics-Aware Scheduling for Energy-Harvesting IoT Systems: Numerical Results

 \subsection{The Impact of Version Generation Probability $p_t$}

-\subsubsection{VAoI-optimal vs. AoI-optimal policy in optimizing VAoI}
+\subsubsection{VAoI-Optimal vs. AoI-Optimal policy in optimizing VAoI}

-The primary advantage of VAoI over AoI is that VAoI considers the dynamics of the information source, utilizing the knowledge of the version generation probability, i.e., $p_t$.
-In this section, we demonstrate how this advantage can improve the system's performance in terms of maintaining the freshest relevant updates of information.
-We evaluate the average VAoI of the system for the VAoI-optimal, AoI-optimal, and greedy policies by varying $p_t$ from $0.2$ to $1$ while fixing the parameters $\beta=0.2$, $q=1$, $p_s=1$, $b_{\text{max}}=15$, and $\Delta_{\text{max}}=19$.
-It can be observed in Fig. \ref{fig_VAoIVsPt} that, as expected, the average VAoI in the system deteriorates as the probability of version generation $p_t$ increases, for all three policies.
-The reason is that the versions of the source become more stale as the energy resources, and thus the possibility of sending updates, are fixed and unchanged while the new versions are generated with a higher probability.
-In Fig. \ref{fig_VAoIVsPt}, it is evident that semantics-aware policies, VAoI-optimal and AoI-optimal policies, demonstrate superior performance compared to the greedy policy.
-Additionally, the VAoI-optimal policy exhibits superior performance in comparison to the AoI-optimal policy, especially when the value of $p_t$ is low.
+The primary advantage of VAoI over AoI is that VAoI considers the dynamics of the information source, leveraging knowledge of the version-generation probability, i.e., $p_t$.
+In this section, we demonstrate how this advantage can improve the system's performance by maintaining the freshest, most relevant information.
+We evaluate the average VAoI of the system for the VAoI-Optimal, AoI-Optimal, and greedy policies by varying $p_t$ from $0.2$ to $1$ for $\beta=0.2$, $q=1$, $p_s=1$, and $b_{\text{max}}=15$.
+As shown in Fig. \ref{fig_VAoIVsPt}, the average VAoI in the system deteriorates as the probability of version generation $p_t$ increases across all three policies.
+The reason is that the versions of the source become more stale as the energy resources, and thus the possibility of sending updates, remain fixed and unchanged, while new versions are generated with a higher probability.
+In Fig. \ref{fig_VAoIVsPt}, it is evident that semantics-aware policies, VAoI-Optimal and AoI-Optimal policies, demonstrate superior performance compared to the greedy policy.
+Additionally, the VAoI-Optimal policy exhibits superior performance compared to the AoI-Optimal policy, especially when $p_t$ is low.

-\subsubsection{QVAoI-optimal vs. QAoI-optimal policy in optimizing QVAoI}
+\subsubsection{QVAoI-Optimal vs. QAoI-Optimal policy in optimizing QVAoI}

-In Fig. \ref{fig_QVAoIVsPt}, the average QVAoI is depicted for QVAoI-optimal, QAoI-optimal, and greedy policies as a function of $p_t$, with the parameters $\beta=0.2$, $q=0.5$, $p_s=1$, $b_{\text{max}}=15$, and $\Delta_{\text{max}}=19$.
-Here, the semantics-aware policies also demonstrate superior performance compared to the greedy policy, and the QVAoI-optimal policy outperforms the QAoI-optimal policy for lower values of $p_t$.
+In Fig. \ref{fig_QVAoIVsPt}, the average QVAoI is depicted for QVAoI-Optimal, QAoI-Optimal, and greedy policies as a function of $p_t$, with the parameters $\beta=0.2$, $q=0.5$, $p_s=1$, and $b_{\text{max}}=15$.
+Here, the semantics-aware policies also demonstrate superior performance compared to the greedy policy, and the QVAoI-Optimal policy outperforms the QAoI-Optimal policy for lower values of $p_t$.